codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

 Now that you have configured and run the Hello World demo pipeline, let's create a more advanced pipeline.

-For the quick start, you'll create a basic CI delivery pipeline in Codefresh.
+For the quick start, you'll create a basic CI Delivery Pipeline in Codefresh.

-The delivery pipeline:
+The Delivery Pipeline:
 * Clones a Git repository
 * Builds a docker image using `kaniko`
 * Pushes the built image to a Docker Registry